 Other Investments and Other Liabilities: Other investments and other liabilities included in Level 1 are comprised of the Company’s deferred compensation plan liability and related assets, which consist of mutual funds classified as trading securities, and are included in other assets.

 Inventories.
 Inventories are valued at the lower of cost or market (replacement cost, not to exceed net realizable value) using the first-in, first-out method.
-Recoverability of inventories is assessed based on review of future customer demand that considers multiple factors, including committed purchase orders from customers as well as purchase commitment projections provided by customers, among other things.
+Recoverability of inventories is assessed based on review of committed purchase orders from customers, as well as purchase commitment projections provided by customers, among other things.

 Goodwill and Other Intangible Assets.
 Goodwill represents the excess of purchase price over the value assigned to the net tangible and identifiable intangible assets of businesses acquired.
 Acquired intangible assets other than goodwill are amortized over their useful lives unless the lives are determined to be indefinite.
 For intangible assets purchased in a business combination, the estimated fair values of the assets received are used to establish their recorded values.
 For intangible assets acquired in a non-monetary exchange, the estimated fair values of the assets transferred (or the estimated fair values of the assets received, if more clearly evident) are used to establish their recorded values, unless the values of neither the assets received nor the assets transferred are determinable within reasonable limits, in which case the assets received are measured based on the carrying values of the assets transferred.
 Valuation techniques consistent with the market approach, income approach and/or cost approach are used to measure fair value.

 Weighted-average amortization periods for finite-lived intangible assets, by class, were as follows (in years):